Nohac/redux-swagger-client/README.md

 Swagger middleware for redux

 ## About
-This is a attempt to add asyncronus swagger api calls to redux.
+This is an attempt to add asyncronus swagger api calls to redux.
 It works by dispatching an action that includes the field `swagger` that takes a function and passes the swagger client element to that function.
-If the swagger spec has not yet ben parsed, the action will get cued.
+If the swagger spec has not yet been parsed, the action will get queued.

 ## Installation